PawanKolhe/npm-monorepo-example/README.md

 # npm-monorepo-example

 This repo showcases the [phantom dependency issue](https://rushjs.io/pages/advanced/phantom_deps/) in a npm monorepo.

+- `date-fns` is being used in `@certa/common` package but not listed in its `package.json`.

 ## How to run